zoh48gz04/rellax/README.md

 - [Alex Bailon Portfolio](http://www.iambailon.com/)
 - [Terry Design](http://terrydesign.co.uk/)

+Learn Rellax and other web animation skills with a course on [CSS Animation Rocks](http://courses.cssanimation.rocks/p/level-up)

 ## Development
 In the spirit of lightweight javascript, the build processes (thus far) is lightweight also.